BU-CLOUD-F20/Secure_MultiParty/README.md

 ---
 # 3. Scope and Features of the Project:

-The project scope includes:
+## Primary Project Scope:

 * Deployment of the Secure MPC on the following platforms:
   * Virtual Machines (using OpenStack)
   * Containers (using OpenShift)
   * Bare Metal Machines (using OpenStack)
 * Generation of repeatable execution configurations and a generalized interface for the cloud deployments.
-  * Creating launching scripts and editing configuration files.
+  * Creating launching scripts and configuration files for launch profiles.
   * Providing greater ease of use/recreation of specific modes/tests.
+* Analysis of the various MPC implementations
   * Functionality testing and verification of the deployments.
+  * Determining the best performing deployment configuration across all deployments made.
     * Profiling and comparing the deployment configurations on [Massachusetts Open Cloud (MOC)](https://massopen.cloud/)
     * Determining appropriate performance representative benchmark specifications and metrics for the MPC deployments
     * Writing/Coding benchmark tests for each deployment.
     * Measuring the benchmark scores.
     * Generating a comparison report.

-STRECH Features  >>>>> ???????
+## Stretch Features Scope:
+*TODO - Further Discussion Needed*
 * Design space exploration of the Secure MPC deployments to increase performance/benchmark scores.
   * Configuring MPI settings and trying different modes (sync vs async) to achieve minimal communication bottleneck.
   * Testing communication protocols other than MPI to gain performance improvement.
   * Exploring alternatives to the current single-process per party paradigm.
+     * Multithreading (e.g. OpenMP, pthreads, ...)
   * Identifying bottlenecks and other areas for improvement to the library as implemented.
-  * Multiple pthreads ...????
-  * OpenMP ....????
-* Determining the best performing deployment configuration across all deployments made.
+* Evaluate performance of MPC implementation on top of a Linux micro-kernel

+## Outside of Scope:
-The following are clearly being mentioned to be out of scope of this project:
+*The following are clearly being mentioned to be out of scope of this project*
 * A GUI for the Secure-MPC deployments (for outside clients who might want to use a generalized or configured version of the software).

 ---